Golden-Developers/GoldenStrawberry/README.md

 # FAQ
 Q: Why is there no source code?<br />
 A: We dont want players to find ways to cheat (in public servers) and/or find out about the secrets earlier than they should.
+We are planning on publishing it in the future.